 The ‘Application Story Card’ is a condensed version of the projects purpose, a few avatars and their emotional drivers for using the CarAdvise service.

-Once the avatars and scenarios have been approved I moved the written narrative into wireframed prototypes (below) that showed specific user journeys.
-The combination of these then became the UX foundation from which to build the v1 user interface from.
+Once the avatars and scenarios have been approved I moved the written narrative into wireframe prototypes (below) that showed specific user journeys based on the three user avatars.
+The combination of these user stories illuminated all the required functionality, content and controls that would be required to provide real value to the users.

 DASHBOARD, ACCOUNT AND VEHICLE MANAGEMENT

-A clear view of your vehicles and account settings makes managing a small household of cars as easy just as simple as a small business managing their fleet of 20 vehicles.
+A clear view of the users vehicles and account settings makes managing a small household of cars just as simple as a small business managing their fleet of 20 vehicles.

 CHOOSING AND SCHEDULING A SERVICE